-At Workplace Wizards, we can assist you in setting up an employee termination procedure, and guide you through the termination process, minimising legal risks and stress along the way.
-To find out more, have a look at our other blogs in this series, which outline an employer’s legal rights and obligations under the Small Business Fair Dismissal Code, and the information you need to know before starting the dismissal process.
+Also, feel free to have a look at our other blogs in this series – ‘Wage Compliance’, ‘Award Interpretation’ and ‘Understanding Terms & Conditions of Employment’ – which outline an employer’s legal rights and obligations under the Fair Work Act 2009 (Cth), Small Business Fair Dismissal Code (where relevant), and the information you need to know before starting the dismissal process.

 We also have a FREE ‘How To Guide’ on the best practice for conducting exit interviews and Resource Pack on ‘How to Fairly Dismiss an Employee’ (which includes all the letters and tools you will need in your next employee termination!).